KoellenspergerLab/MeXpose/README.md

 ### File Types

-MeXposes expects 16bit TIFF files as raw image data input (32bit images will work, albeit with limitations in Fiji preprocessing), PNG files for the segmentation masks and CSV files for single-cell and quantification standards data.
+MeXposes expects 32 or 16 bit TIFF files as raw image data input (32 bit images will work, albeit with limitations in Fiji preprocessing), PNG files for the segmentation masks and CSV files for single-cell and quantification standards data.
 Due to the use of python for all data analysis steps, support for other file formats can be easily integrated by changing the respective code sections for data loading.

 ### Usage